onion2k/react-neon/README.md

-# neon
+# react-neon

-Neon builds on Snowfall to map the positions of elements on a webpage and overlays an html/canvas/webGL layer for post-processing effect.
+React Neon is a library to put a canvas on top of a component in order to draw a graphic effect.
+It's a bit like a post-processing graphical shader.
+A set of effects is included, with a base class to define new effects too.

 # TODO